 Perhaps the most popular fan-recastings for the HBO reboot have been Tom Felton as Lucius Malfoy and Daniel Radcliffe as James Potter, suggesting the former Hogwarts student actors play their once-on-screen parents.

 Unfortunately, it would be surprising if any of the Harry Potter movies' major players returned, even in new roles.
-Bringing back such famous faces could not only be confusing for some fans but may also run the risk of leaning too far into fan service which can kill the immersion of the story for some viewers.
+Bringing back such famous faces could not only be confusing for some fans but may also risk leaning too far into fan service, which can kill the immersion of the story for some viewers.

-While HBO still has some key adult roles to cast for Harry Potter, the next big task will be finding the kids to play the Golden Trio.
+While HBO still needs to cast some key adult roles for Harry Potter, the next big task will be finding the kids to play the Golden Trio.
 As these young actors will be the crux of the reboot for all seven seasons, getting their casting right is vital, especially with such big boots to fill from the beloved original movies.